vuminhtue/Clemson_Research_Computing_QA/README.md

 # Research Computing

-The Repository supports user working with Research Computing on supercomputer platform.
+The Repository supports user working with Research Computing on supercomputer environment.
 Here, I use Palmetto, the powerfull HPC from Clemson University as the platform.
 Palmetto is running using CentOS8 and PBS scheduler
 For all other HPC platform, the process would be slightly different